Web-Student/jokes-react/README.md

 ### Dec 4 actual:
-- added a MyJokes page to display just the jokes I've submitted (will allow a place for viewing private jokes)
+- added a MyJokes page to display just the jokes I've submitted (will allow a place for viewing private jokes), although it's not all working yet.
-    ## note: the myJokes page isn't correctly loading data yet
+    (note: the myJokes page isn't correctly loading data yet)
 - fixed db connection error on kubernetes
 - added another reusable layout component (the navbar)
 - added another reusable layout component (the individual links in the navbar)
 - added .env variables to read the redirect uri, base url, etc.

-# idea: I could make a reusable layout component for each link inside my navbar, if that helps with styling
+- added a hook I can call to just retrieve the base url each time I make an api call so if I change the environment variable name i only have to change it in one place, not 8.
+- added a custom.scss file, although my styles aren't working as I intended yet.

-# idea: for localstorage, just store the ids of which jokes the answer should be visible on
+##### idea: for localstorage, just store the ids of which jokes the answer should be visible on

 ## Dec 4 rubric completion:
 Rubric Items completed: